Ovid/moosex-extended/README.md

 ## `BEGIN::Lift`

-This idea maybe belongs in `MooseX::Extremely::Extreme`, but ...
+This idea maybe belongs in `MooseX::SafeDefaults::OverKill`, but ...

 Quite often you see things like this: